numtide/godoc/README.md

 > [!NOTE]
 > **Status: alpha**

-`godoc` is a custom documentation generator for go projects.
+`godoc` is a custom documentation generator for [Go] projects.
 Currently focused on [Markdown], it may expand into other areas such as JSON schemas.

 <!-- prettier-ignore -->
 > [!WARNING]